Lancashire Fusiliers: 20th (East Devonshire) Regiment of Foot (1782–1881)

 The 20th Regiment of Foot was designated the 20th (East Devonshire) Regiment of Foot in 1782.
-The regiment embarked for Holland in August 1799 to take part in the Anglo-Russian invasion of Holland and fought at the Battle of Krabbendam in September 1799 and the Battle of Alkmaar in October 1799.
-It next departed for Egypt in spring 1801 and saw action at the Battle of Alexandria in March 1801 during the French Revolutionary Wars.
-After moving to Calabria it took part in the Battle of Maida in July 1806 during the War of the Third Coalition.
+The regiment embarked for Holland in August 1799 to take part in the Anglo-Russian invasion of Holland.
+It fought at the Battle of Krabbendam in September 1799 and the Battle of Alkmaar in October 1799.
+It departed for Egypt in spring 1801 and saw action at the Battle of Alexandria in March 1801, during the French Revolutionary Wars.
+After moving to Calabria, it took part in the Battle of Maida in July 1806 during the War of the Third Coalition.

 The regiment embarked for Portugal in 1808 for service in the Peninsular War.
 It saw action at the Battle of Vimeiro in August 1808 and the Battle of Corunna in January 1809 before being evacuated home later that month.
 The regiment returned to the Peninsula and fought at the Battle of Vitoria in June 1813, where it formed part of the "backbone" of the Duke of Wellington's forces.
-It then pursued the French Army into France at took part in the Battle of the Pyrenees in July 1813, the Battle of Nivelle in November 1813 and the Battle of Orthez in February 1814 as well the Battle of Toulouse in April 1814.
+It then pursued the French Army into France and took part in the Battle of the Pyrenees in July 1813, the Battle of Nivelle in November 1813, and the Battle of Orthez in February 1814, as well the Battle of Toulouse in April 1814.

 During the Crimean War, the regiment took part in the Battle of Alma in September 1854 and the Battle of Inkerman in November 1854.
 The 2nd Battalion was raised in 1858.